tobiverh/MMI_put_what_where/README.md

 This is our project for the H2024 course *Multimodal User Interfaces*, given at the University of Fribourg.

 The project is an adaptation of the classic *Put That There*, where gestures have been replaced with eye gaze.
+If you want to read a more detailed description of our project, please refer to the [report](Final_Report.pdf).

 Watch the demo video by clicking the image below: